Have you ever wondered How to Roast Garlic Without Foil? Here is my trick for creating sweet creamy roasted garlic using two muffin pans.

 - One of the simplest ways to use roasted garlic is to puree it with a little bit of olive oil turning it into a creamy buttery paste.
 Garlic paste makes a delicious dip for crackers and vegetables.
 It can also be used as a spread on slices of crusty bread.

-- Add it to your favorite pasta dishes or pasta sauces like this fresh vegetable pasta sauce.
+- Add it to your favorite pasta dishes like this Spinach Pesto Shrimp Pasta or pasta sauces like this Fresh Vegetable Pasta Sauce.

 - Mix it with mayonnaise to create garlic aioli to spread on a sandwich.